ghaith96/Tawjihi-backend-server/README.md

 ----

-Calculate different statistical information about give user.
+Calculate different statistical information about a given user.
-Such info includes its overall Rank in that year.
+Such info includes its overall rank in that year and its rank among students from the same school.

 * **URL**